volodymyrhudyma/blog/content/blog/2020-06-01-generators-in-javascript.md

 For creating a generator function, `function*` syntax is used.

+**Important note:** it's not possible to create generator using arrow function.

 Inside of the function body we have `yield` keywords which pause the function execution.

 Every time a generator encounters this keyword, it returns the value specified after it.